nickjbrowning/cscs-docs/docs/contributing/index.md

 ### Headings are written in sentence case

-Use [title case](https://en.wikipedia.org/wiki/Letter_case#Sentence_case) for headings, meaning all words are capitalized except for minor words.
+Use [sentence case](https://en.wikipedia.org/wiki/Letter_case#Sentence_case) for headings, meaning all words are capitalized except for minor words.

 ### Avoid nesting headings too deep